glires/Kalk/README.md

   Execute a command line calculator written in Perl

 ## SYNOPSYS
-    $ kalk [-h] [-v] expression
+    kalk [-h] [-v] formula_with_spaces_and_commas

 ## DESCRIPTION
-  This script reads command arguments as one algebraic expresseion, calculates it, and prints the answer with the input expression.
-Numbers can contain either commas or spaces in themselves like 1,017,283.
+  This script reads command arguments as one algebraic expresseion, calculates it, and prints the answer with the input numerical formula.
+Numbers can contain either commas or spaces in themselves like 1,017,283 or 1 017 283.

 ## OPTIONS
     -h  Print help